bgwest/learning-typescript/README.md

 - I am helping a friend with a project and he uses typescript
 - I want to get exposed to types in a language I am advanced in before jumping into new OOP lang

+#### package.json

+You do not have to `npm i` if you have the needed typescript packages installed globally.
+I wanted the base packages to be notated though, for ease of use, if you were also new to typescript.

+#### running code

+either run in your favorite ide with the `ts-node` package or run `tsc file.ts` to convert to JS first and then you can run with node or in a browser.

 #### Articles / Videos etc. that I found helpful or used examples from

 https://medium.freecodecamp.org/learn-typescript-in-5-minutes-13eda868daeb